Bullitt County is named for Alexander Scott Bullitt, who was the Lieutenant Governor of Kentucky from 1800 to 1804.

 See: The contractor was Codell Construction Company of Winchester which company constructed many courthouse in Kentucky ( see Louisville ).

 Contractor: BJenkins-Essex Construction Company of Elizabethtown

 Description: The building faces south and is a three story red colored brick and concrete structure.
-The building is located on landscaped grounds on the east side of the courthouse.
+The building is located on landscaped grounds in the center of Shepherdsville on the east side of the courthouse.
 The south front has a central arched entrance.
 The windows have small arches above.
 The roof line is flat.
 The building is named as the Nina Mooney Courthouse Annex.

 Photos taken 2007 and 2018